 This policy applies to all undergraduate and post-graduate students in the academic stream of EAHM, including full-time, part-time and exchange students here for one or more Trimesters.
 It also applies to students in the EFL and TOEFL programmes.

-The policy does not apply to students of the Professional Training & Development department.
+The policy does not apply to students of the Business Development & Consulting department (also known as Professional Training & Development department).

 None.